lukamiletic95/papers/State machine replication.md

 Although this is the simplest approach in implementing a client-server service, its main disadvantage is in having only one server.
 In case that server becomes faulty, the whole service will be unavailable to a client.

-Therefore, we assume another, more advanced an reliable client-server architecture, shown in *Figure #*, and which is based on replicating servers using ***state machine*** aproach.
+Therefore, we assume another, more advanced an reliable client-server architecture, shown in *Figure #*, and which is based on replicating servers using ***state machine*** approach.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MzU4NzMzNzMsMTA0NzE1OTc1NiwtMT
+eyJoaXN0b3J5IjpbLTE3OTE0Njk1MTMsMTA0NzE1OTc1NiwtMT
 QxNzM5Mjc5OSwxNDc1ODgyNjUxLDE3NDgxNzk2OF19
 -->